Dispute Resolver

 5. Limited Resources: When you lack the resources for a full smart contract integration.

 6. Custom Arbitrable Contracts: For protocols with a custom arbitrable contract which don't have their own frontend to submit evidence or fund appeals.
-If the arbitrable contract implements the IDisputeResolver interface (available as an ), it can take advantage of the Dispute Resolver frontend.
+If the arbitrable contract implements the IDisputeResolver interface (available as an NPM package), it can take advantage of the Dispute Resolver frontend.

 Main Features